luispuerto/R-Cheat-Sheets/README.md

 - [x] [rmarkdown-2.0.pdf](rmarkdown-2.0.pdf): R Markdown is an authoring format that makes it easy to write reusable reports with R. You combine your R code with narration written in markdown (an easy-to-write plain text format) and then export the results as an html, pdf, or Word file.
 You can even use R Markdown to build interactive documents and slideshows.
 - [x] [rmarkdown-reference.pdf](rmarkdown-reference.pdf): R Markdown marries together three pieces of software: markdown, knitr, and pandoc.
 This five page guide lists each of the options from markdown, knitr, and pandoc that you can use to customize your R Markdown documents.
 - [x] [rstudio-ide.pdf](rstudio-ide.pdf): The [RStudio IDE](https://www.rstudio.com/products/rstudio/) is the most popular integrated development environment for R. Do you want to write, run, and debug your own R code?
 Work collaboratively on R projects with version control?
 Build packages or create documents and apps?
 No matter what you do with R, the RStudio IDE can help you do it faster.
 This cheat sheet will guide you through the most useful features of the IDE, as well as the long list of keyboard shortcuts built into the RStudio IDE.
+- [x] [SamplingStrata.pdf](SamplingStrata.pdf): Optimal stratification for survey sampling.
+Cheatsheet by Giulio Barcaroli.
 - [x] [sf.pdf](sf.pdf): Tools for working with spatial vector data: points, lines, polygons, etc. Cheatsheet by Ryan Garnett.
 - [x] [shiny.pdf](Shiny.pdf): If you’re ready to build interactive web apps with R, say hello to Shiny.
 This cheat sheet provides a tour of the Shiny package and explains how to build and customize an interactive app.
 Be sure to follow the links on the sheet for [even more information](http://shiny.rstudio.com/).
 - [x] [Short-refcard.pdf](Short-refcard.pdf): A cheat sheet for R from [here](https://cran.r-project.org/doc/contrib/Short-refcard.pdf).
 - [x] [sjmisc.pdf](sjmisc.pdf): dplyr friendly Data and Variable Transformation, by [Daniel Lüdecke](https://github.com/strengejacke).
 - [x] [sparklyr.pdf](sparklyr.pdf): [Sparklyr](http://spark.rstudio.com/) provides an R interface to Apache Spark, a fast and general engine for processing Big Data.
 With sparklyr, you can connect to a local or remote Spark session, use dplyr to manipulate data in Spark, and run Spark’s built in machine learning algorithms.
-- [ ] [stata2r.pdf](stata2r.pdf): Common translations from Stata to R. I don't use Stata so I haven't printed it.
+- [x] [stata2r.pdf](stata2r.pdf): Common translations from Stata to R. I don't use Stata so I haven't printed it.
 - [x] [stringr.pdf](stringr.pdf): The [stringr](http://stringr.tidyverse.org/) package provides an easy to use toolkit for working with strings, i.e. character data, in R. This cheatsheet guides you through stringr’s functions for manipulating strings.
 The back page provides a concise reference to *regular expresssions*, a mini-language for describing, finding, and matching patterns in strings.
 - [x] [survminer.pdf](survminer.pdf): Elegant survival plots, by Przemyslaw Biecek.
 - [x] [syntax.pdf](syntax.pdf): Three code styles compared: $, formula, and tidyverse.
 By [Amelia McNamara](http://www.science.smith.edu/~amcnamara/).
 - [ ] [teachR.pdf](teachR.pdf): Some insights about how to teach R. Downloaded from [here](https://github.com/GraphicsPrinciples/CheatSheet/blob/master/NVSCheatSheet.pdf).
 I think this is isn't really interesting for printing.
 - [x] [tidyeval.pdf](tidyeval.pdf): [Tidy Evaluation](https://tidyeval.tidyverse.org/) (Tidy Eval) is a framework for doing non-standard evaluation in R that makes it easier to program with tidyverse functions.
 Non-standard evaluation, better thought of as “delayed evaluation,” lets you capture a user’s R code to run later in a new environment or against a new data frame.
 The tidy evaluation framework is implemented by the [rlang](https://rlang.r-lib.org/) package and used by functions throughout the tidyverse.
-- [ ] [time-series.pdf](time-series.pdf): A reference to time series in R. I haven't printed it because it doesn't look that interesting at least for now.
+- [x] [time-series.pdf](time-series.pdf): A reference to time series in R. I haven't printed it because it doesn't look that interesting at least for now.
 - [x] [tsbox.pdf](tsbox.pdf): A time series [toolkit](https://www.tsbox.help/) for conversions, piping, and more.
 By Christoph Sax.
+- [ ] [vegan.pdf](vegan.pdf): Tools for descriptive community ecology.
+Cheatsheey by Bruna L Silva.
+Not printed because not interesting right now.
 - [x] [vtree.pdf](vtree.pdf): Display the subsets within a data frame, nested by variables and values.
 I have to create a new pdf with this cheatsheet as a image because the new version wasn't printing correctly.
 - [x] [xplain.pdf](xplain.pdf): Explain statistical functions with XML files and xplain.
 By Joachim Zuckarelli.